byt3bl33d3r/SpamChannel/README.md

 ## How to deploy

-1. Signup and create a free account on cloudflare
+1. Signup and create a free account on Cloudflare (https://dash.cloudflare.com/sign-up)
 2. Clone this repo
 3. Install Wrangler CLI tool (`npm i -g wrangler`)
 4. Run `wrangler login` and login to your account